-I had been doing research into coping skills and how to help kids manage emotions.
+I had been doing research on coping skills and how to help kids manage emotions.
 I searched through Pinterest and Google but wasn’t coming up with much other than having them do an activity to calm down.
 But how would they know why we made them go color?
 Does this actually teach them anything?
 It could, but we had to have a better system.
 Which is why I created the Emotions Toolbox!

 My son actually loves his Emotions Toolbox and uses it regularly (while unfortunate, but it’s showing me that it works).
 My son often struggles with angry outbursts and horrible tantrums.
 I was at the end of my rope.
 And I didn’t know what to do, or how I could help him.
-Trying the toolbox was a last ditch effort.
+Trying the toolbox was a last-ditch effort.
 I am so glad I did.
 It has helped so much!

 How Does The Emotions Toolbox Work?

 I took the idea of having the kids do an activity to calm down but added a tweak to it.
 The only way he would learn to recognize his emotions and calm himself with the activity was if he knew that the two were linked.
 So in creating the toolbox, I made sure to include a notebook and fun pencils for him.
 The rules for the Emotions Toolbox are to use the notebook and write a couple of sentences about what emotion he is feeling and why it made him feel that way.
 Following the notebook exercise, he is instructed to choose an activity from the box and do the activity for 10-15 minutes.